chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 ## Overview of Role Access

-We're enhancing our SaaS platform's user management through a phased approach.
+We are enhancing our SaaS platform's user management through a phased approach.

 Currently, Subscription Admins and Environment Admins can create templates to familiarize themselves with the system.